Giully314/giully314.github.io/formation.markdown

 Book Large Scale C++ by John Lakos (pause)
 Book Game Programming Patterns by Robert Nystrom
 Book C++ Software design, Design principles and patterns by Klaus Iglberger
+Book A philosophy of software design by by John Ousterhout

+### Software management
+Book The mythical man-month by Frederick Brooks
+Book The pragmatic programmer by Andy Hunt and Dave Thomas

 ### Game engine and rendering
 Book Game Engine Architecture by Jason Gregory